I love a variety of styles of music, but various kinds of heavy metal are usually part of my rotation of regular listens.

-Not only that, but we believe that heavy music has a unique capacity to express the conviction and emotion of Christian beliefs in song.
+Not only that, but I’ve been involved in bring aspects of metal into church congregational music.
+Why you ask?
+I think that heavy music has a unique capacity to express the conviction and emotion of Christian beliefs in song.
 God has given us a variety of musical styles to enjoy and to praise him with.

 Praise the Lord.